 Why do we forget a single sound so fast?
 Because, even during the sleep, you cannot close your ears.
 That means your ears are always busy analyzing sounds.
 And if it is not important, lets say it is not the beginning of a sentence, that is, it is just an ordinary background sound, then the ear will throw the heard sounds away.
 It doesn't make sense to keep information of little importance.
 However, if an unusual sound happens, your full attention is required (even during sleep).
 So the newer sounds dominate your brain.

 Sometimes the problem is that you can tell if a note is higher or lower, but if you hear a random sound as the second sound and you should move a slider, which changes the second sound accordingly, to match the first sound, you get totally lost.
 That is because the actual (second) sound dominates your brain.
 You must learn to keep a sound in your “inner ear” despite other sounds.
 The easiest way to do this is by physically singing the note, which is of course no more the “inner ear”.
-But by doing so and keeping your vocal chords in a certain position you have a physical reference.
-Now all you have to do is not to physically sing, but imagine and holding the vocal chords in your mind.
-You do that in a way that if you would open the mouth and would let the air swing with the vocal chords the sound would physically be hear-able.
-To keep the reference note start with normal singing and then try to do it softer and softer, until it is no more hear-able, but the vocal chords are still ready to sing the note.
+But by doing so and keeping your vocal cords in a certain position you have a physical reference.
+Now all you have to do is not to physically sing, but imagine and holding the vocal cords in your mind.
+You do that in a way that if you would open the mouth and would let the air swing with the vocal cords the sound would physically be hear-able.
+To keep the reference note start with normal singing and then try to do it softer and softer, until it is no more hear-able, but the vocal cords are still ready to sing the note.

 Listening Singing Teacher helps you to keep a pitch over a time, by giving you visual feedback – of course, only for hear-able sounds.
 Listening Singing Teacher also has exercises for singing (hearing) intervals.
 Intervals are relative to a first note and therefore allow you to have perfect pitch, if used together with a tuning fork as a reference.
 In addition Listening Singing Teacher helps you to acquire perfect pitch by using the solfege system.
 In the absolute solfege system, you use different syllables (Do – Re – Mi – Fa – So – La – Ti - Do) for different pitches.
 This helps your brain to remember and associate pitches to names and vice versa.
 So now that you know why it is difficult and what to do to get relative pitch and - in the beginning with a little helper – perfect pitch, start practicing today.
 There is no way to acquire perfect pitch without practicing.
 Even professionals would loose their perfect pitch if they would not use their listening skills for a longer period of time.
 Okay, if you know how to bike you know how to bike your whole life.
 However, if you did not use the bike for five years, you will not feel as secure as if you were using it regularly.